 Pick two of your characters, or use two of the characters below.
 Read the following article and see how many of the questions you can answer about them.
 If you feel inspiration, pause in your reading and write your answers before continuing.

-is a police officer who wants to go back home again..
-He is generally lively and tactful, but sometimes blunt
+is a social worker who wants nothing more than to stay home..
+He is generally tolerant and determined, but sometimes short-sighted

 These questions will help you build fictional relationships where there aren’t any obvious answers.